axeluhl/sailing-analytics/wiki/info/security/permission-concept.md

 ## Implementation Details

 Access control relevant objects are stored in the AccessControlStore, while user related objects are stored in the user, i.e. the UserStore.
 Tenants are currently stored as UserGroups in the user store.
 The algorithm outlined above is implemented in the PermissionChecker, which is one of the most central classes in the permission system.
 Therefrom it should be possible to find all other relevant classes.
 Other relevant classes include the AbstractCompositeAuthorizingRealm that implements permission checking in Shiro.
 Therefor it uses the PermissionChecker and is connected to the UserStore and the AccessControlStore.
 Furthermore the RolePermissionModel implements how roles imply permissions.
 The RolePermissionModel as well as the parameterization of roles need more work and are just a rough sketch.
 The UserManagementService exposes most of the access control relevant parts to the frontend.
 It works through the SecurityService with the AccessControlStore and the UserStore.
 Permission checking in the frontend is also done with the PermissionChecker.
 To ease the creation of WildcardPermissions, a PermissionBuilder was introduced that also needs some more work.
 All access control relevant UI parts can be found in the "Advanced" tab under "User management" and "Tenant management".
 A further tab "Access Control Management" should be introduced.
 Unit tests can be found in the package com.sap.sse.security.test.

+### Discussion

+#### Users and/or Tenants as Owners

+A problem with the tenant approach is that users could have no permissions to e.g. remove data objects that they have just created by accident, because the remove permission is reserved to admins of the tenant which a user who has create permissions may not be.

+Four solutions come to mind.
+(1) The creator of a data object could always be granted the permission to remove the data object explicitly.
+(2) Moreover, the log where the creation was logged could be crawled to find the user that created the data object and override the permission system when in a certain timespan.

+(3) There is an alternative approach to ownership.
+In this approach, a single user would own a data object so he can do everything with it.
+The tenant would then be a kind of secondary owner or group in Linux terms.
+This solves the problem that users could have no permissions to e.g. remove data objects that they have just created by accident.
+However, it also introduces a second layer of ownership.
+(4) Only grant the create permission when the user also has the corresponding delete permission.

+Approaches (2) and (4) are impractical.
+(2) is too complicated.
+The user would need delete permission for everything in the tenant for (4) to work.

+Approach (1) solves the problem on hand, however these explicitly granted remove permissions are not just removed when the ownership of the data object changes, but remain.
+This could lead to users being able to delete data objects in other tenants, just because they created the object.
+Approach (3) more explicitly creates an ownership relation that can be edited and is thus chosen.

+As the tenant is a data object itself, it also has an owner.
+The owning tenant of a tenant is the tenant itself.
+(TODO: Should it be possible to change the tenant owner of a tenant?
+What is the best default tenant owner for a tenant?
+The tenant itself or the tenant to which the user creating the tenant is currently logged on?)

+#### Subtenants

+Subtenants could be a convenient way to restrict the permissions of certain users to only a part of a tenant’s domain.
+However, this introduces a hierarchy of tenants that brings with it its own challenges.
+Imagine there is a tenant “tw2017” and the 49er boat class races should not be manageable by the same race managers that can manage races of the other regattas.
+So “tw2017” would require a subtenant “other” and “49er” that encapsulate the 49er boat class and everything else from each other.
+Now if a permission is checked on an ACL, the ACL has to traverse the tenant hierarchy to find out if the user is part of a role for a parent tenant that grants the permission.
+However, the convenience of tenant hierarchies might be stronger than the traversal problem, because the hierarchy will probably never be deeper than one or two levels.

+Another challenge with subtenants is how to communicate the concept to users.
+Which also makes it harder to imply with which tenant or subtenant a user is currently working.

+An alternative strategy is just creating a completely new top level tenant for the 49er boat class races of “tw2017”.
+This would not introduce a hierarchy, but would require users that have roles for all boat classes to have their roles for both tenants instead of only the role for the parent tenant.

+For now, we will not consider the concept of subtenants further.

 ## TODOs